M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

 Have you used or implemented media queries or mobile specific layouts/CSS?
 -Optional media type limit the stylesheets scope by using  media features (height width)

+How do you optimize your webpages for print?
+-

 =============JS===============
 Explain event delegation